MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/index.md

 <!-- ====================================================================== -->
-## Reduce garbage with additional settings for Allocation sampling
+## Reduce garbage with additional settings for allocation sampling

 By default, the **Allocation sampling** profiling type only reports allocations that are still alive at the end of the recording session.
 Objects that are created, removed, and then garbage collected (GC'd) aren't displayed in the **Memory** tool when profiling using the **Allocation sampling** or **Allocation instrumentation on timeline** types.